Gennadios/FrontEndPractice/README.md

 - Project 35: Image Carousel
 - Project 36: Hoverboard
 - Project 37: Pokedex
+- Project 38: Mobile Navigation
-- Project 38: coming soon...
+- Project 39: coming soon...

 :rocket: How to Run Projects Locally
 Running these projects on your local machine is straightforward.
 Follow the steps below: